 - Dark and Troubled Past/Angst?
 What Angst?: In "Meet the Director", the Director continually paints Sniper as a victim of society.
 Sniper is quick to assert that he enjoys his job, and it is implied that he was raised by doting, if later disappointed, parents.

-- Difficult, But Awesome: Other than the obvious issue of learning precision shooting, Snipers can be in real trouble if anybody gets close to them - Spies and Scouts are the common offenders.
-But with practice, a Sniper can become dangerous at close range too since they learn to listen for Spies uncloaking nearby and can switch to melee quickly.
+- Difficult but Awesome: Other than the obvious issue of learning precision shooting, Snipers can be in real trouble if anybody gets close to them — Spies and Scouts are the common offenders.
+But with practice, a Sniper can become dangerous at close range too, since they learn to listen for Spies uncloaking nearby and can switch to melee quickly.
 Some Snipers also keep themselves busy by spy-checking those who pass their line of sight with a hasty bullet to the skull.
 They can also make Air Vents and Sewers useless by sniping down them instead of sitting up high.
 A sharp-eyed, smart Sniper can rack up the body count something chronic.

 - Diminishing Returns for Balance: One (maybe two on a large team) Snipers is considered ideal to fulfill the precision elimination role: any more cripples the team significantly by taking away vital frontline units.
 Likely to prevent matches into devolving into never-ending sniper wars.
 This has become infamous enough that a common joke about ineffective, unbalanced teams is that it "needs more snipers."

 - Even Bad Men Love Their Mamas: He keeps in contact with his mother via phone calls and postcards.